eclipsesource/rap-loadtest/README.md

 ## Gatling scripts

 The folder [org.eclipse.rap.loadtest.gatling](org.eclipse.rap.loadtest.gatling) contains [Gatling](http://gatling.io/) classes used to issue requests at a high rate.
+Adjust the variables baseUrl and basePath to your deployment and copy the scala files into the directory `user-files/simulations/` in your gatling installation.
+Gatling will pick up and compile these files at startup and ask which one to execute.